vak-rashu/pulumi-dev-challenge/README.md

 ## Overview
-This project is a submission of **Pulumi Deploy and Document Challenge** - *Shhh, It's a secret!*
+This project is submitted as part of the **Pulumi Deploy and Document Challenge** – *"Shhh, It's a secret!"*
+It demonstrates how to securely store and access secrets using **Pulumi ESC** and integrate them into an AWS Lambda function.

 ## About the Project
-This project configures a Lambda Code to run and fetch value from [weatherstack.com](https://weatherstack.com/) and would store the temperature in SSM under the parameter name /weather/temperature_value.
+The project deploys an AWS Lambda function that fetches weather data from [weatherstack.com](https://weatherstack.com/) and stores the current temperature in AWS Systems Manager (SSM) under the parameter path:
+`/weather/temperature_value`

 ## How I used Pulumi ESC in my Project
 I used Pulumi ESC to store the API key.
-It was really easy to setup the whole thing.
+Pulumi ESC made it extremely easy to manage secrets like API keys without hardcoding them or using environment variables.
+The integration into Pulumi's configuration system was seamless and secure.It was really easy to setup the whole thing.

 ##### -Creating the environment
 `esc env init <project-name/<environment-name>`

-##### -Setting the value of API in esc
+##### -Setting Secrets (API Keys)
 `esc env set <project-name>/<environment-name> <key> <value>`

 For Example

 `esc env set pulumi-esc/dev-env api-key <value>`

-To use the values, first we have to set the config in the env file.
-We can edit the env file by using the following command:-
+##### -Editing the Environment
+Using `esc env edit`, I configured the Pulumi values:

 `esc env edit pulumi-esc/dev-env`
 <pre>
   values:
   pulumiConfig: